-As the offer has been made to obtain business for the Company, your actions may also implicate the Company.

-In addition, acceptance of the offer by the potential customer may also be an offence for them.
+As the offer has been made to gain a business advantage for the Company, your actions may also implicate the Company.
+In addition, acceptance of the offer by the planning officer may also be an offence for them.

 Receiving a bribe